JosefVilestadGit/executors/docker-reconciler/README.md

 **What just happened?**
 1. ✅ Started deployment-controller with ColonyOS
-2. ✅ Registered the ExecutorDeployment resource type
+2. ✅ Registered the ExecutorDeployment service type
 3. ✅ Created an nginx deployment with 3 replicas
 4. ✅ Controller automatically started 3 nginx containers
 5. ✅ Scaled to 5 replicas - controller added 2 more containers